Simultaneous Decoding of Classical Coset Codes over 3-User Quantum Interference Channel : New Achievable Rate Regions: Strict suboptimality of unstructured IID codes for non-commutative CQICs

-\begin{proposition} Consider the $3-$CQIC in Ex.~\ref{Ex:nonadditiveinterference} under condition \eqref{Eqn:commonconditionfortheexamples}. $(\CalC_1,\CalC_2,\CalC_3)$ is not achievable using any known unstructured coding strategy. \end{proposition} \begin{proof} See Appendix \ref{App:Nonadditive3to1CQIC} for a proof. \end{proof} Can coset codes achieve this rate triple $(\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3)$?
-Observe that, if we view $X_2$, $X_3$ as ternary fields and enable Rx 1 to decode $X_2 \oplus_3 X_3$ - the ternary field addition - then note that $H(X_2 \lor X_3 | X_2 \oplus_3 X_3)=0$ (see Fig.~\ref{Tab:nonadditiveexample}).
-Therefore, decoding the ternary addition can enable Rx 1 to recover the full interference.
-We are led to the following. \begin{remark} As we will see in Sec.~\ref{Sec:3to1CQICAchivablerateregion}, achieving $(\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3)$ for Ex.~\ref{Ex:nonadditiveinterference} will require us to build coset codes over arbitrary finite fields and achieve rates corresponding to non-uniform distribution.
-Furthermore, we will have to design a two-layer coding strategy that combines both unstructured IID codes and coset codes to manage univariate and bivariate interference efficiently.
-The rest of this article accomplishes the same. \end{remark} The general two-layer coding strategy is developed in three pedagogical steps.
-Our first step will be to design and analyze a coding strategy that manages bivariate interference suffered by a single Rx.
-Specifically, only Rx 1 will decode bivariate interference, which is facilitated by Tx 2 and 3 splitting their messages and encoding one of their parts using coset codes (see Fig.~\ref{Fig:3to1CQICcodingstrategy}).
+\begin{remark} {As is evident from the above discussion, reinforced via a formal proof provided in Prop.~\ref{Prop:AchievabilityofcosetCdsnonadditiveexample}.
+As we will see in Sec.~\ref{Sec:3to1CQICAchivablerateregion}, one can achieve $(\mathcal{C}_1,\mathcal{C}_2,\mathcal{C}_3)$ for Ex.~\ref{Ex:nonadditiveinterference} if we can build coset codes over arbitrary finite fields and achieve rates corresponding to \underline{non-uniform distribution}.
+Next, we have to be able to decode bi-variate interference at all three Rxs, requiring each Tx to encode parts of their message using coset codes.
+Thm.~\ref{Thm:3CQICStageIRateRegion} presents such a coding strategy and a corresponding inner bound, wherein each Rx decodes bi-variate interference and the induced single-letter distribution is arbitrary.
+This does not suffice since each Rx over a $3-$CQIC encounters a combination of uni-variate and bi-variate interferences.
+The former is more efficiently decoded via unstructured IID codes and the latter via coset codes.
+We will therefore have to design a two-layer coding strategy that combines both unstructured IID codes and coset codes to manage uni-variate and bi-variate interference efficiently.
+The need for this two-layer coding strategy is also evident from an earlier related work of Ahlswede and Han \cite[Sec.~VI]{198305TIT_AhlHan} in the context of a source coding problem, which has been built upon in \cite[Thm.~4]{201603TIT_PadSahPra}.} \end{remark} Building on the above remark, our goal through the rest of the article is to design and analyze a two-layer coding strategy comprising both coset and unstructured IID codes.
+While the former enables efficient decoding of bi-variate interferences, the latter assists in decoding uni-variate interference components efficiently.
+This general two-layer coding strategy is developed in three pedagogical steps.
+Our first step, described in Sec.~\ref{Sec:3to1CQICAchivablerateregion}, will be to design and analyze a coding strategy that manages only bi-variate interference suffered by a single Rx.
+Specifically, only Rx 1 will decode bi-variate interference, which is facilitated by Tx 2 and 3 encoding their messages using coset codes (see Fig.~\ref{Fig:3to1CQICcodingstrategy}).